 Shaking the cinnamon tree I untangle my hair

-Afraid to measure the water level running low in the deep pool of the chest
+Afraid to measure the water level I noticed that from the inner abyss

 Light from Deneb and Vega on the water